Kotlin/anko/README.md

 }
 ```

 You can still use this tag if you want.
 And it would be much easier to extend DSL as you have to declare only one `ViewManager.customView` function.
-See [Extending Koan](#extending-koan) for the futher information.
+See [Extending Koan](#extending-koan) for more information.

 ### Styles

-Koan supports styling.
-Style is simply a function that accepts View, and this function is applied for the View itself, and then recursively to each child of a View if it is a ViewGroup.
+Koan supports styling: `style` is simply a function that accepts `View`, is applied for the `View` itself, and then recursively to each child of a `View` if it is a `ViewGroup`:

 ```kotlin
 verticalLayout {